 As we know by now, diversification is definitely an indispensable measure of earning returns with surety.
 Hyper-diversification, thus, is an even greater measure.
 In the hyper-diversification principle, the allocation of funds can be limited to individual asset classes, or the pool of the end investments is larger.

-FMPP, a Fixed-Maturity Peer-to-Peer Plan from LenDenClub, has been uniquely devised to work on the principle of hyper-diversification; where with other P2P plans, the funds are diversified over a small pool of borrowers, with FMPP, the funds allocated are as low as ₹1 per borrower.
+FMPP®, a Fractional Matchmaking Peer-to-Peer Plan from LenDenClub, has been uniquely devised to work on the principle of hyper-diversification; where with other P2P plans, the funds are diversified over a small pool of borrowers, with FMPP®, the funds allocated are as low as ₹1 per borrower.
 This way, there is platform-level uniformity in portfolio performance.

 *P2P investment is subject to risks.
 And investment decisions taken by a lender on the basis of this information are at the discretion of the lender, and LenDenClub does not guarantee that the loan amount will be recovered from the borrower.